 - Rationalised street furniture and de-cluttering

 - Seating areas for members of public

 - Creating more of a place for pedestrians compared to the current through-road

-The improvements will be delivered through a partnership between the Royal Borough of Greenwich and the London Borough of Bexley.
-The scheme will also provide training and employment opportunities to local unemployed people in the Royal Borough of Greenwich, through its unique, council-funded Highway Improvement Local Labour (HILL) programme.
+The High Street improvements were delivered in partnership between the Royal Borough of Greenwich and the London Borough of Bexley.
+They provided training and employment opportunities to local unemployed people in the Royal Borough of Greenwich, through the council-funded Highway Improvement Local Labour (HILL) programme.
 The HILL programme delivers a whole range of highway works such as pavement repairs, new street lighting and street scene improvements across the Royal Borough, but the majority of works consists of road resurfacing in local roads.

-The completed street improvement scheme will provide a modern and high quality environment for shoppers and commuters.
+The completed street improvement scheme has provided a modern and high quality environment for shoppers and commuters.

 Click here to find out more about the HILL scheme.

 Shop front regeneration